unibo-lptsi-pss/pss-slides/lecture-markdown/content/07-git/_index.md

 * Initializes a new repository *inside the current directory*
 * Reified in the `.git` folder
 * The location of the `.git` folder marks the root of the repository
-  * Do not nest repositories inside repositories, it is fragile
+  * *Do not nest* repositories inside repositories: it is fragile
   * Nested projects are realized via *submodules* (not discussed in this course)
 * **Beware of the place where you issue the command!**
-  * First use `cd` to locate yourself inside the folder that contains (or will containe the project)
+  * First use `cd` to locate yourself inside the folder that contains (or will contain the project)
     * (possibly, first create the folder with `mkdir`)
   * **Then** issue `git init`
   * if something goes awry, you can delete the repository by deleting the `.git` folder.